-How to Soften Brown Sugar In a Microwave
+How to Soften Brown Sugar In The Microwave

 You can use the microwave as a quick way to soften the brown sugar.
 Just follow these tips: